MAMMALS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 The Section of Mammals emphasizes that destructive samples are intended to supplement research materials obtained from other sources, not replace primary data collection efforts such as field sampling of extant taxa.
 While the section strongly encourages collections-based research, the section’s obligation to protect the Section of Mammals collection may require that some requests for consumptive samples be denied.

-Section of Mammals Featured in Museum Displays
+Mammals Featured in Museum Displays

 Information on mammals are featured in the Hall of African Wildlife, which explores four of the African continent’s major ecosystems—savanna, rainforest, mountain, and desert—and the unique animals that live there.